Who we lend to

 We treat institutions just like individual investors.
 There's no cherry picking of loans and they get the same mix of loans as we offer to individuals.

-Both our retail customers and institutional customers invest in A*–E rated loans.
-Whilst D and E markets are only open to Zopa Plus investors, the overall share of D and E rated loans which are available to our retail investors is in line with their share of total disbursals.
+Both our retail customers and institutional customers invest in A*-E rated loans.
+Whilst D and E profiles are only open to Zopa Plus investors, the overall share of D and E rated loans which are available to our retail investors is in line with their share of total disbursals.

 If there is insufficient demand for Zopa Plus from our retail investors then institutions will take the excess D and E profile loans.